Newsmax TV

-Newsmax TV is an American conservative television channel owned by Newsmax.
-The network primarily focuses on opinion-based talk shows.
+Newsmax TV is an American television channel owned by Newsmax described as conservative, pro-Trump, right-wing, and far-right.
+The network primarily focuses on political opinion-based talk shows.
 It carries a news/talk format throughout the day and night, with documentaries and films on weekends.
-During and after the 2020 United States presidential election, it grew rapidly by broadcasting conspiracy theories and baseless allegations of voter fraud.

 The channel was created by American journalist and Newsmax CEO Christopher Ruddy.
 It launched on June 16, 2014, to 35 million satellite subscribers through DirecTV and Dish Network.
 As of May 2019, the network reaches about 75 million cable homes and has wide streaming and digital media player/mobile device availability.
-The channel primarily broadcasts from Newsmax's New York studio on Manhattan's East Side, with headquarters in Boca Raton, Florida and Washington, D.C.
+The channel primarily broadcasts from Newsmax's studio on Manhattan's East Side in New York City, with headquarters in Boca Raton, Florida and Washington, D.C.

-Newsmax TV holds a conservative political stance, broadcasting many programs hosted by conservative media personalities.
 CEO Christopher Ruddy has compared the network to Fox News.
-The company has hired many former Fox News Channel program hosts, including Greg Kelly, Rob Schmitt, Bob Sellers, and Heather Childers.
-The Washington Post has described Newsmax as "a landing spot for cable news personalities in need of a new home", citing the network's airing of Mark Halperin and Bill O'Reilly following their resignations from other networks due to allegations of sexual harassment.
+In August 2020, The Washington Post described Newsmax as "a landing spot for cable news personalities in need of a new home", citing the network's hiring of Mark Halperin and Bill O'Reilly following their resignations from other networks due to allegations of sexual harassment.
+Similarly, Newsmax has hired many former Fox News program hosts, including Greg Kelly, Rob Schmitt, Bob Sellers, and Heather Childers.